Costello syndrome is a rare genetic condition that affects about 300 people in the world.

 Prognosis for Patients with Costello Syndrome

 Costello syndrome is a lifelong condition.
-Life expectancy often depends on how severe the heart defect is, and on the other medical complications present.
+Life expectancy often depends on how severe the heart defect is.
+It also depends on the other medical complications the patient has.

 Costello Syndrome Resources